Obesity: Management

-The main treatment for obesity consists of weight loss via lifestyle interventions, including prescribed diets and physical exercise.
+The main treatment for obesity consists of weight loss via lifestyle interventions, including prescribed diets and physical exercise; medications and surgery can also be used in the management of obesity.
 Although it is unclear what diets might support long-term weight loss, and although the effectiveness of low-calorie diets is debated, lifestyle changes that reduce calorie consumption or increase physical exercise over the long term also tend to produce some sustained weight loss, despite slow weight regain over time.

-Although 87% of participants in the National Weight Control Registry were able to maintain 10% body weight loss for 10 years, the most appropriate dietary approach for long term weight loss maintenance is still unknown.
+Although 87% of participants in the National Weight Control Registry were able to maintain 10% body weight loss for 10 years, it is unclear whether this degree of weight loss is sufficient to reduce most participants' BMI below the clinical threshold for obesity, and the most appropriate dietary approach for long-term weight-loss maintenance remains unknown.
 In the US, intensive behavioral interventions combining both dietary changes and exercise are recommended.
 Intermittent fasting has no additional benefit of weight loss compared to continuous energy restriction.
 Adherence is a more important factor in weight loss success than whatever kind of diet an individual undertakes.

 Several hypo-caloric diets are effective.
 In the short-term low carbohydrate diets appear better than low fat diets for weight loss.
 In the long term, however, all types of low-carbohydrate and low-fat diets appear equally beneficial.
 Heart disease and diabetes risks associated with different diets appear to be similar.

 Promotion of the Mediterranean diets among the obese may lower the risk of heart disease.
 Decreased intake of sweet drinks is also related to weight-loss.
 Success rates of long-term weight loss maintenance with lifestyle changes are low, ranging from 2–20%.
 Dietary and lifestyle changes are effective in limiting excessive weight gain in pregnancy and improve outcomes for both the mother and the child.
 Intensive behavioral counseling is recommended in those who are both obese and have other risk factors for heart disease.